-Lead, Copper and pH EPA REGULATIONS EVERETT ' WATER RESULT ΓS PARAMETER MAJOR SOURCE UNITS IDEAL LEVEL/GOAL (MCLG) ACTION Level (AL) 90th% LEVEL HOMES EXCEEDING THE AL COMPLY?
-Copper Plumbing, erosion of natural deposits ppm 1.3 1.3 0.109 None Yes Lead Plumbing, erosion of natural deposits ppb 0 15 2 0 of 107 (0.0%) Yes
+Lead, Copper and pH EPA REGULATIONS HIGHLAN D WATER RES ULTS PARAMETER MAJOR SOURCE UNITS IDEAL LEVEL/GOAL (MCLG) ACTION LEVEL (AL) 90th% LEVEL HOMES EXCEEDING THE AL COMPLY?
+Lead Plumbing, erosion of natural deposits ppm 0 15 2 0 of 3 (0.0%) Yes Copper Plumbing, erosion of natural deposits ppb 1.3 1.3 0.122 0 of 3 (0.0%) Yes

-USEPA and state regulations require systems to monitor for the presence of lead and copper at household taps every three years.
+USEPA and state regulations require water systems to monitor for the presence of lead and copper at household taps every three years.
 Everett and many of the systems it supplies conduct lead and copper monitoring in their combined service area as a regional group.
-The above data was collected in 2012.
-The next round of required regional tap sampling will be conducted in the summer of 2015.
+The above data was collected in 2015.
 The 90th% level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
 In the past, the results for water tested before it enters household plumbing were even lower than the tap results.
 This indicates that there is virtually no lead or copper in the water, but household plumbing may contribute to the presence of lead and copper at the tap.

-Soda ash is used to reduce T T water corrosivity by increasing pH and alkalinity s.u.
+Soda ash is used to reduce рН water corrosivity by increasing pH and alkalinity s.u.
 Daliy Avg 7.6 Min Daliy Avg 7.4 Average 7.6 Minimum 7.4 Yes

 The Washington State Dept of Health requires Everett to operate the corrosion control treatment program at or above a minimum daily average pH of 7.4.
-The average daily pH cannot be below 7.4 for more than nine days every six months.
-The pH is measured six times per day (once every four hours).
-In 2014, the average daily pH never dropped below 7.4.
+The pH is measured six times per day and the average daily pH cannot be below 7.4 for more than nine days every six months.
+In 2015, the average daily pH never dropped below 7.4.